-Petitioners, witnesses and Counsel will wish to speak in layman's terms whenever possible.
+Petitioners, witnesses and Counsel should speak in layman's terms whenever possible.

-The Select Committee room acoustics are generally very good, but speakers will wish to speak up and speak clearly.
+The Select Committee room's acoustics are adequate, but speakers will wish to speak up and speak clearly.
 The Select Committee room does have microphones around the seats where Petitioners, witnesses and Counsel sit, but these will not always pick up everything that is said.

 The Select Committee will take time to hear and understand Petitioners' arguments.
 However, unnecessarily lengthy argument on either side will be deprecated, as will reading out of speeches without good reason.
 Petitioners should feel free to include in their evidence a summary of their arguments of no more than 2 pages.
 If they do, they can assume the Select Committee will have read it and that there will be no need to expand on it in the evidence session.

-The Select Committee has said that Petitioners are encouraged to keep any opening and closing statements short, and to stress the effects of HS2 on them, through personal illustration with maps and pictures of their locality, along with any preferred solutions.
+The Select Committee has said that Petitioners are encouraged to keep any opening and closing statements short, and to stress the effects of HS2 on them, along with any preferred solutions.